 During my time at Columbia University, I took entire courses on music cognition, and even at the Ph.D. level, they were only scratching the surface of how music interfaces with the brain.
 Dr. Elizabeth Chen did a fantastic job of providing a comprehensive overview of how sound waves are transferred to electrical signals in the inner ear by thousands of tiny hair cells.
 These electric signals then travel down the auditory nerve through several parts of the brain.

 She showed brain scans that illustrated the difference between casual listening, active listening and performing music.
 While simply exploring how the brain encodes and decodes musical information would have been interesting enough, she also blazed through at least 15 studies of practical applications of music in a therapeutic/medical environment – music can be used to treat a range of ailments, including epilepsy, migraines, stroke recovery, Alzheimer’s and Parkinson’s.

 The most captivating moment of her presentation was when she showed a video of elderly people with dementia so severe that they were unable to respond to even the simplest questions.
-However, when music was played, their eyes would light up and they would sing along and somehow their brain circuitry would reactivate and they could hold conversations again.
+And as you can imagine, these scenes were simply heartbreaking to see, and it is very likely that many of the elderly people would have been staying in a memory care living facility, in order to make sure that they have around the clock care, especially if they can’t answer basic questions.
+However, when the music was played, their eyes would light up and they would sing along and somehow their brain circuitry would reactivate and they could hold conversations again.

 If you missed out on this one, there are more presentations planned for the future on music and brain function, and Hawaii Pacific Neuroscience hosts lectures on a broad variety of topics that discuss our contemporary understanding of the brain.